 My parents bought me a strumming guitar & guitar lessons when I was 8 years old.
 I strummed away to songs by Gordon Lightfoot, Simon & Garfunkel and many others until I discovered classical music soon after.
 At age 11, I began intensive classical guitar lessons at Robert Jordan's studio in downtown Vancouver and later at the Vancouver Academy of Music.
 By age 14, I was admitted to the Shawnigan Lake International Summer Music Festival where I studied with the Dontigny/Ito guitar duo and discovered classical and contemporary music performed by the likes of the Orion Trio, Reger String Quartet, Ruggiero Ricci and Robert Aitken.
 In my graduating year from high school I was accepted into the guitar program at the San Francisco Conservatory of Music where I studied with George Sakellariou, and performed in master classes with Michael Lorimer, Abel Carlevarro, Pepe Romero, Leo Brouwer, and other visiting guitarists.
 By the age of 19, having attained a high level of proficiency, played several concerts of solo and chamber music, and a guitar concerto, I gave up a performance career to dedicate myself to music composition.

 However, I continued to perform as a guitarist in concerts of new music, chamber music, and improvised music, most recently with the Little Giant Chinese Orchestra (Taiwan), Vancouver Symphony Orchestra, Borealis String Quartet, and others.
 In the past decade I have written several new major works for the instrument, including a guitar concerto, guitar quartet, chamber music, and several new solo works.
-In 2007 I opened my guitar teaching studio at my home in New Westminster.
+In 2007 I opened my guitar teaching studio in New Westminster.